NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 This was some kind of impressive display from No. 6 Buffalo.
 The Bulls stormed onto the scene as underdogs last season.
 They are underdogs no more, especially not after whipping No. 11 Arizona State 91-74.

-Their high-octane brand of basketball almost literally runs other teams off the court: two Sun Devils fouled out during the game, with a third just one foul away.
+Their high-octane brand of basketball almost literally runs other teams off the court: two Sun Devils fouled out, with a third just one foul away.

 14. Oklahoma Sooners

-No. 9 Oklahoma may not be a true title contender just yet, but it may well have had the best performance of the round of 64 when it booted No. 8 Mississippi to the curb, 95-72.
+No. 9 Oklahoma may not be a true title contender just yet, but it may well have had the best performance of the round of 64 when it booted No. 8 Mississippi to the curb 95-72.
 (That was the highest score of the round, by the by.)

-Every Sooner seemed to get in on the action, with four guys—Kristian Doolittle, Brady Manek, Christian James and Rashard Odomes—reaching double digits in scoring.
+Every Sooner seemed to get in on the action, with four guys—Kristian Doolittle, Brady Manek, Christian James and Rashard Odomes—reaching double digits.
 The team also hit 46.2 percent from deep.

-Will the Sooners be able to sustain this kind of production?
-We'll see when they face No. 1 Virginia Sunday.
+Will the Sooners sustain this kind of production?
+We'll see when they face No. 1 Virginia on Sunday.

-Let's hear it for your Virginia Tech Hokies!
-After several years of disappointment in the regular season, on the bubble, and in the tournament proper, the Hokies nabbed a four seed this season and took down the No. 13 Saint Louis Billikens, 66-52.
+Let's hear it for the Virginia Tech Hokies!
+After several years of disappointment in the regular season, on the bubble, and in the tournament proper, the Hokies nabbed a four seed this season and took down the No. 13 Saint Louis Billikens 66-52.

 It was the program's first tourney win in 12 years.
 Point guard Justin Robinson hit the floor for the first time in about a month and shook off some injury rust with nine points.